rajrishav1/Transportation-Optimization-Model/README.md

-# 🚚 Supply Chain Optimization
+# 🚚 Transportation Optimizer Model

 This project focuses on optimizing the supply chain of **Velvét Company**, a global leader in cosmetics and personal care, by minimizing transportation costs and improving delivery efficiency.